 How to Transfer Photos from Android to PC

-Android smartphones take some amazing pictures these days, especially with evolving technology and multiple lenses.
-Sometimes, you just want to see your photos on a bigger screen, and you also want to preserve your data in case your phone goes bad.
+Android smartphones take some fantastic pictures these days, especially with evolving technology and multiple lenses.
+Sometimes, you want to see your photos on a bigger screen, and you also want to preserve your data in case something goes wrong with your phone.
 That’s where the PC gets involved.
-Transferring photos from your Android phone to your PC is really easy, and there are many different ways to do so.
-If you need your photos immediately, the “wired” method is best.
+Transferring photos from your Android phone to your desktop is easy, and there are many different ways to do so.
+If you need your pictures immediately, the “wired” method is best.
 The second method involves setting your phone up to backup your photos over WiFi for easy access wherever you go.

-Method One: Transfer Android Photos using a USB Cable
+Method 1: Transfer Android Photos to PC via USB Cable

 Transferring over a cable is the fastest and most efficient method to get to your photos when you want immediate access.
 Besides your computer and phone, all you need is a USB cable to run from your phone to your computer.
 Typically, you’re best off using the cable that came with your phone for charging.
 Unplug the standard USB-A connector (the bigger side) from your AC adapter and plug it into the port on your PC.

 Once you’ve plugged your phone into your PC, ensure you’ve unlocked your phone.
 Use your fingerprint, PIN, pattern, or whatever lock-screen input you use so your PC has access to the phone.

 You may need to change your device’s USB options.
 The process varies based on your Android version.
 Here are a couple of examples.